jstolarek/skye-dsh/doc/lineage.md

 ====================

 Lineage is attached to all rows of a table and then accumulated if result is constructed using data from several tables.
+If the result contains nested lists then lineage is also nested - each collection in the result has a separate lineage.

+**DISCLAIMER**: Whenever code is presented in this document it may be prettyfied, eg. by removing type-class constraints.

 Lineage data types and primitives